 Social Marketing is like when you join a local networking group or a chamber of commerce – you get what you put into it.

 If you join a group, but don’t participate in any of the events, no one is going to know who you are.
 It’s the same concept online.

-You can build a website and set up your social pages, but if you’re not engaging with people — your current or potential clients — it’s like having a billboard in the middle of the ocean.
+You can build a website and set up your social pages, but if you’re not engaging with people — your current or potential clients — as well as blogging weekly — it’s like having a billboard in the middle of the ocean.
 It may be seen by a passing ship, but that’s it.

 Can’t I Automate My Social Marketing?

 You can automate a lot of the media sharing, but you still have to be social!
 And you still have to blog once to three times a week!

 There are lots of free tools out there to help make being social easy.
 My favorites are Feedly.com to curate and sort articles to share, HootSuite and Buffer to share and schedule out to the social networks and TweetDeck to manage Twitter.

 In 30 minutes a day, you say hello, thank you, wish friends & connections a happy birthday or work anniversary, share interesting content, throw out a free tip or two, promote something and collect information for yourself.
 You’ve touched dozens of people in 30 minutes when it would have taken you hours if not days of phone calling to do the same.
 Note, however, that it takes some time up front to build your following.
 Once it’s built, then you can manage it in 30 minutes I day.
 I can show you how using the free tools!